examon/APEX/README.md

 ### Current limitations:

-Since APEX is under development, there are some serious limitations:
+Since APEX is under development, there are currently some serious limitations:

 ```
 - supports only one compilation module